crandylb/small/README.txt

-  testcat	 testing the CAT2 program in Small testfact	 testing the recursive factorial program FACT in Small testnio	 testing integer I/O, IREAD and IFORM in Small
+  testcat	 testing the CAT2 program in Small testfact	 testing the recursive factorial program FACT in Small testnio	 testing integer I/O, IREAD and IFORM in Small SmallPocketGuide.odt A brief summary of Small and Mill for handy
+		 reference
+SmallPocketGuide.pdf This version may be easier to print in landscape

 README.txt
 Describes the contents of this directory.